apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### October 17th, 2016: Apache Jackrabbit Oak 1.2.20 released
+Jackrabbit Oak 1.2.20 is a patch release that contains fixes and improvements over the previous 1.2.x release.
+See the [downloads](downloads.html#oak1.2) page for more details

 #### October 14th, 2016: Apache Jackrabbit Oak 1.5.12 released
 Jackrabbit Oak 1.5.12 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the